San Diego State vs. Nevada NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- San Diego State has combined with its opponents to score more than 46.5 points in four of nine games this season.
+- San Diego State and its opponents have gone over the current 45.5-point total in four of nine games this season.

-- Nevada and its opponents have combined to score more than 46.5 points in eight of nine games this season.
+- Nevada's games have gone over 45.5 points in eight of nine chances this season.

-- Saturday's over/under is 18.1 points lower than the two team's combined 64.6 points per game average.
+- The combined points per game average of the two teams, 64.6, is 19.1 points greater than Saturday's over/under.

-- These two squads combine to allow 41 points per game, 5.5 fewer than this contest's over/under.
+- This contest's over/under is 4.5 points above the 41 these two squads combine to allow per game this season.

-- The average total in Aztecs games this season is 43.7, 2.8 points fewer than Saturday's total of 46.5 .
+- The average total in Aztecs games this season is 43.7, 1.8 points fewer than Saturday's over/under of 45.5 .

 San Diego State Stats and Trends

-- San Diego State has played nine games, with five wins against the spread.
+- In San Diego State's nine games this season, it has five wins against the spread.

 - This season, the Aztecs have just two against the spread wins in five games as a favorite of 2.5 points or more.

-- When San Diego State amasses more than 385.4 yards, the team is 2-1 against the spread and 2-1 overall.
+- When San Diego State piles up more than 385.4 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Aztecs have 11 giveaways this season, while the Wolf Pack have 19 takeaways .

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.